appscode/service-broker/docs/guides/kubedb/memcached.md

 ## Binding: Creating a ServiceBinding for this ServiceInstance

-We've now a `ServiceInstance` ready.
-To use this we've to bind it.
+We have a ready `ServiceInstance`.
+To use this service, we can bind to it.
 AppsCode Service Broker currently supports no parameter for binding.
-So we didn't use any parameter for it.
-Now create a `ServiceBinding` resource:
+Now, create a `ServiceBinding` resource:

 ```console
 $ kubectl create -f docs/examples/memcached-binding.yaml
 servicebinding.servicecatalog.k8s.io/memcached created
 ```

-Once the `ServiceBinding` resource is created, the service catalog controller initiate binding process by communicating with the service broker server.
-In general, this step makes the broker server to provide the necessary credentials.
+Once the `ServiceBinding` resource is created, the service catalog controller initiates binding process by communicating with the service broker server.
+In general, the broker server returns the necessary credentials in this step.
 Then the service catalog controller will insert them into a Kubernetes `Secret` object.

 ```console
 $ kubectl get servicebindings memcached --namespace demo